Kings (Australian TV series)

 Kings is a 1983 Australian television series dealing with the working-class King family living in Sydney.
-Headed by George King who runs a panel beating shop the family consists of George, his wife Rose, three sons, two daughters and two grandchildren.
+Headed by George King (Ed Devereaux), who runs a panel beating shop, the family consists of his wife Rose (Melissa Jaffer), three sons, two daughters and two grandchildren.
 Each episode contains a self contained story.
 It was the first drama series produced by PBL Productions.
 It was scheduled for 26 weeks of hour-long episodes that began on 12 July 1983 on the Nine Network.
-It was axed after 19 episodes.
-After a good start in the ratings it's figures quickly fell by the fourth episode.
+After a good start in the ratings, its figures quickly fell by the fourth episode.
+Kings was later moved to the Summer non-ratings period, and a reporter for The Sydney Morning Herald observed that it was likely to "go the same way" as Nine's other short-lived soaps, Taurus Rising and Waterloo Station.
+Actor Ed Devereaux believed that Nine acted too quickly and should have waited to broadcast the show.